 A Home screen is displayed while the controller is on.
 This display shows a user-defined list of input readings or status of outputs.
 Touching any of the items on the Home Screen will bring up the item's Details Screen, where you can access calibration and setting menus.
-Arrow icons page up or down to additional inputs if more than three are configured to be viewed.
+If more than four items have been selected to be displayed on the Home screen, the display will toggle between the first group of up to four and the next group.
+A "pause button" icon, when touched, stops the automatic toggling.
+Touching the down arrow icon allows for manual toggling.
+Touching the "play button" icon enables automatic toggling again.
 Touching the Menu icon brings up the Main Menu screen.